robisim74/angular-l10n/docs/spec/configuration.md

 ```
 * If the localized link is called, the content is automatically translated.
 * When the language changes, the link is also updated.
-* Changes to localized links are pushed into browser history.
+* Changes to localized links do not change browser history.
 * It works also with SSR.

 To achieve this, the router configuration in your app is not rewritten (operation that would poor performance and could cause errors): the `Location` class provided by Angular is used for the replacement of the URL, in order to provide the different contents localized both to the crawlers and to the users that can refer to the localized links.

-> Since the link contains only the locale, if your app also uses numbering system, calendar, currency or timezone, you need to update them manually when the application is loaded.
+> Since the link contains only the locale, if your app also uses _numbering system_, _calendar_, _currency_ or _timezone_, you should set _schema_ option below.

 ### Using hreflang and sitemap
 You can use the Sitemap to tell Google all of the locale variants for each URL: